Nexmo/station/_documentation/en/messages/concepts/messages-api-sandbox.md

 Only primary users can create sandboxes and send email invitations to them.

-1. Navigate to the Messages API Sandbox on the dashboard.
+1. Navigate to the [Messages API Sandbox](#https://dashboard.nexmo.com/messages/sandbox) on the dashboard.
-2. Click **Add to sandbox**.
+2. Click the **Add to sandbox** option associated with the messaging platform for which you want to create a sandbox.
-3. Configure webhooks.
+3. Configure and save webhooks.
+The **Inbound** webhook is the URL to which inbound messages are forwarded.
+The **Status** webhook is the URL at which you will receive message status updates.
 4. Invite team members to use a sandbox by selecting their names in the **Select a user** drop-down list.
+You can invite new team members by clicking **Invite a new user to your team** and adding them on the **Team members** page.

 ## Whitelist your mobile to receive messages